Justiceleeg/always-on-app/docs/IMPLEMENTATION_PLAN.md

   - Quote from transcript
   - Expand/collapse on click
 - [ ] Create empty state with suggested queries:
-  - "What did we discuss at the job site yesterday?"
+  - "What did I discuss at the job site yesterday?"
   - "Summarize my conversations from this week"
-  - "What did Sarah say about the electrical work?"
+  - "What did I say about the electrical work?"
 - [ ] Add loading states and error handling
 - [ ] Style with Tailwind CSS

-#### 5.4 Integration Testing
+#### 4.4 Integration Testing
-- [ ] Test: Query "What did Sarah say about X" → relevant transcript returned
+- [ ] Test: Query "What did I say about X" → relevant transcript returned
 - [ ] Test: Query "yesterday" → only transcripts from yesterday
 - [ ] Test: Citations display correctly with metadata
 - [ ] Test: Streaming works smoothly
 - [ ] Test: No transcripts found → appropriate message

 ### Demo Checkpoint
-User asks "What did Sarah say about the junction box?" in web chat.
+User asks "What did I say about the junction box?" in web chat.
 System retrieves relevant transcript via semantic search, streams response with context, and displays citation card with speaker, time, and location.

 ---

-## Slice 6: Polish & Location Context
+## Slice 5: Polish & Location Context

 ### Goals
 - Add GPS context to transcripts